RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 There are more fully-written examples in the [`notebooks`](/notebooks) folder.

 ### List of Notebooks
-The notebooks are currently in progress...
+The notebooks below are not part of the package, they can be found in the `tnsu` github repository under `/notebooks`.
+You can run them locally with jupyter notebook or in google colab (which is preferable in case you don't want to burn your laptop's mother-board :) )

 | #   | file            | Subject                                         | Colab             | Nbviewer               |
 |:----:|:--------------:|:------------------------------------------------:|:-----------------:|:---------------------:|